Loess Breaks

 Mechanism

-Long-Term Prescribed Grazing will shift the Native/ Invaded State to the Reference State.
-A shift to this community may take decades to achieve.
+Long-term prescribed grazing will shift the Native Shortgrass/Invaded Grass State to the Reference State.
+A shift to this state may take decades to achieve.

 Mechanism

-Continuous season-long grazing without adequate recovery periods during the growing season will shift the Native/Invaded Grass State to the Degraded State.
-This state has a significant risk of soil erosion.
+Continuous season-long grazing without adequate recovery periods during the growing season will shift the Native Shortgrass/Invaded Grass State to the Degraded State.
+The Degraded State has a significant risk of soil erosion.
 The percent and aspect of slope will impact the rate of change.

 Mechanism